 You must visit this estate to experience the life and accomplishments of a Canadian auto-baron, and the lavish lifestyle made possible by automotive success.
 Visit Parkwood National Historic Site for more information on tours.
-October 22 – November 23, 2018 the site is closed due to filming

 The Uxbridge Historical Centre (UHC) was established in 1972 to collect, preserve and display artifacts, documents and photographs related to the history of the Uxbridge area and the former townships of Uxbridge and Scott.

 Discover the history of Uxbridge and surrounding areas in this real home-town museum with historical buildings and artifacts.
 Locally-made agricultural equipment, machinery, tools, and vehicles, as well as pianos, organs and other musical instruments are just a few examples of the Centre’s varied collection of artifacts.
 Other objects that convey the story of everyday life include a wealth of domestic and household artifacts, clothing and appliances.

 The Centre offers guided tours of 10 heritage buildings on a picturesque site overlooking the Oak Ridges Moraine.
 Along with the best view in town, the site offers easy access to the Quaker Trail.
 To learn more visit The Uxbridge Historical Centre